Cambridge through the Centuries

 |2005||Opening of the Institute of Criminology building on the Sidgwick Site and the Faculty of Education building on Hills Road.

 H.M.
 The Queen visits Cambridge to open the Centre for Mathematical Sciences and attend the Quincentenary celebrations at Christ's College.

 The University launches its 800th anniversary appeal to raise £1 billion by 2012.

 |2006||The University announces the formation of its first Investment Board to advise it on all matters relating to its endowment, and the appointment of its first Chief Investment Officer.

 The Registrary of the University celebrates 500 years of history, one of the longest continuously-held offices in UK higher education.

 The £14 million new home for the Electrical Engineering Division of the Department of Engineering is opened at West Cambridge.

-A day of celebrations to mark the thirty years that Prince Philip has served as Chancellor of the University
+A day of celebrations marks the thirty years that Prince Philip has served as Chancellor of the University.

 |2008||Cambridge Assessment (formerly known as the University of Cambridge Local Examinations Syndicate) celebrates its 150th anniversary.|

 |2009||The University of Cambridge celebrates its 800th anniversary.|